ekkus93/espidf_docker/README.md

 - Enable Docker Desktop autostart: in Docker Desktop -> Settings -> General, turn on **Start Docker Desktop when you log in** so the Docker engine and `docker-desktop` integration are available automatically.
 - Start your Ubuntu WSL distro manually when you need to attach USB devices (recommended): open the **Ubuntu** app or run `wsl -d Ubuntu` and keep that shell open while you run `usbipd attach` and use the device.
 This avoids keeping WSL running all the time while still allowing `usbipd attach` to work.

+How to start Ubuntu WSL

+- **From the Start menu**: press the Windows key, type `Ubuntu`, and press Enter.
+A terminal window opens inside your Ubuntu distro—leave it running while you work with `usbipd attach`.

 Verify inside WSL (open an Ubuntu WSL shell):